ANTINO KIM

 [2] Kim, A., Lahiri, A., and Dey, D., "The 'Invisible Hand' of Piracy: An Economic Analysis of the Information-Goods Supply Chain."
 MIS Quarterly, Vol. 42, No. 4, pp. 1117-1141 (2018).

-This study provides an economic analysis of how piracy affects the information goods supply chain, drawing parallels to Adam Smith's concept of the "invisible hand."
+Abstract Summary: This study provides an economic analysis of how piracy affects the information goods supply chain, drawing parallels to Adam Smith's concept of the "invisible hand."
 We developed theoretical models to understand the complex interactions between piracy, pricing strategies, and market outcomes.
 Our analysis reveals how piracy can sometimes lead to market outcomes that benefit consumers and legitimate businesses through indirect mechanisms.

 View Publication